Isha160/C-Programming/README.md

 * Multi-line comment

   ### Single-line Comment
  A single-line comment in C starts with ( // ) double forward slash.
-It extends till the end of the line and we don’t need to specify its end.
+It extends until the end of the line and we don’t need to specify its end.
  ```
  // This is a single line comment
  ```